Templates for procurement processes, including government model contracts and procurement plans and policies.

 An ROI is followed by a Request for Proposal (RFP) allowing shortlisted suppliers to respond.

-Use the automated templates tool to create a Registration of Interest document, step by step.
+Click the button to create a Registration of Interest document, step by step, using the automated template.
 This includes the ROI terms and ROI Response Form.
 Or use the standard templates below.

 A Request for Proposal (RFP) is a formal request asking suppliers to propose how their goods or services or works can achieve a specific outcome, and includes their prices.
 An agency may be open to innovative ways of achieving any requested outcome/s.
 Use the Request for Proposal (RFP) template to help you outline the requirements and desired outcomes of the procurement.